AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 # Contributors

 I made this post by myself to hopefully motivate the community to help with documenting changes between the two games.
-If you would like to contribute, feel free to submit any changes at [this github repository](https://github.com/AverageCakeSlice/Persona-5-Royal-Differences), or, for small changes, you can to message me or leave a comment.
+If you would like to contribute, feel free to submit any changes at [this github repository](https://github.com/AverageCakeSlice/Persona-5-Royal-Differences), or, for small changes, feel free to message me or leave a comment.
+You can also report innacuracies or missing information through Github's issue tracker if you are not familiar with how Git/Github works.